yokoxue/yokoxue.github.io/_pages/about.md

 # Recent News
+* Jan 2023.
+One paper has been accepted by ICC 2023.
 * August 2022.
 I joined SRIBD as a research scientist!
 * June 2022.
 I have successfully defended my thesis!
 * Nov 2021.
 One paper has been accepted by  IEEE Transactions on Neural Networks and Learning Systems. [[Full paper]](https://arxiv.org/pdf/2103.01484.pdf)